Loved ones are welcome again.

 St. Joseph is a weapons free campus.
 No weapons of any kind are allowed in the Medical Center.

 Proper hand hygiene (washing) is the best way to reduce the spread of germs.
 Be sure to wash or sanitize your hands before and after visiting your loved one.

-Please do not visit a loved one in the hospital if you have any flu symptoms, including a fever over 100 degrees, cough, sore throat, runny nose, rash or diarrhea, or if you have recently been exposed to someone with symptoms.
+Please do not visit a loved one in the hospital if you have any flu-like symptoms, including a fever over 100 degrees, cough, sore throat, runny nose, rash or diarrhea, or if you have recently been exposed to someone with symptoms.

-The Café At St. Joseph
+The Café At St. Joe's